wasmerio/ate/doc/design.md

 If one were to follow this caching architecture then one can ensure:

-* All API calls that are made by the caller are always invalidated immediately.
+* All API calls that are made by the caller are immediately invalidating cached data that would now return a different answer.
-* All API calls made by other callers will 'eventually' become invalidated where the delay is the time it takes for Kafka to ship the event to your clients.
+* All API calls made by other callers will 'eventually' invalide cached data that would now return a different answer, where the delay is the time it takes for Kafka to ship the event to your clients.

 ## Distributed Computing Architecture